equinor/fmu-dataio/docs/index.rst

 The purpose of ``fmu-dataio`` is to **simplify** data export and to add **context** to data produced by FMU workflows so that they can be used and understood also outside FMU.
 This is fundamental for enabling usage of the vast amounts of data produced by FMU without requiring significant manual intervention and repetitive work.
-Since filenames only gets us so far, context is materialized via richer metadata.
+The amount of context required is not possible to fit in a filename alone.
+Hence, fmu-dataio produces and attaches rich metadata to exported files.

 In addition to the data export functions, ``fmu-dataio`` also contains the data model for FMU results.